-To change your bypass code, or to clear it, press 2 at the main menu.
+- Press 2 at the main menu.
 You will hear a message telling you what your current code is, if you have one, and giving you another menu of options for managing it.
 After using each of these options, you are returned to the top-level menu.

 - To set a new bypass code, press 1.
 Then type the new three-digit bypass code you want to use.
 Alternatively, to leave the previous bypass code unchanged, press 9 and wait for confirmation before pressing any other keys.

 - To clear the bypass code, press 2.

 - To return to the top-level menu without changing the bypass code, press 9.
 The previous bypass code is left unchanged.

 - Press 4 at the main menu.
 You will then be given menu options for managing your screening lists.